POLICY STATEMENT

 d) a request that parents or guardians notify the school principal if their child’s health and/or behavior would be influenced by exposure to pesticide products; and

-e) a mechanism by which parents or guardians can request notification of
+e) a mechanism by which parents or guardians can request notification of all pesticide applications.

 2. The Approved List will be conspicuously posted annually in the main office of each site and remain posted throughout the year.